-Mark Musaus Selected as Deputy Regional Director for the U.S. Fish and Wildlife Service’s Southeast Region
+Mark Musaus selected as Deputy Regional Director for the U.S. Fish and Wildlife Service’s Southeast Region

-ATLANTA, Ga. – U.S. Fish and Wildlife Service Regional Director Cindy Dohner announced today the selection of Mark J. Musaus as Deputy Regional Director for the Southeast Region.
+Atlanta, Georgia – U.S. Fish and Wildlife Service Regional Director Cindy Dohner announced today the selection of Mark J. Musaus as Deputy Regional Director for the Southeast Region.

 “Mark is an excellent choice having spent his entire career working for the Fish and Wildlife Service,” Dohner said.
 “He brings a wealth of experience particularly with his work on seven national wildlife refuges and I have great confidence in his ability to lead this region through the complex challenges and extraordinary opportunities we face today.”

 Musaus, who has been with the Service for 35 years, has served as the Division Chief of Visitor Services and Communications for the National Wildlife Refuge System in the Washington office since 2007.
-He administers recreation and visitor use including hunting and fishing programs, environmental education, wildlife observation and photography on 550 national wildlife refuges across the country.
+He administers recreation and visitor use including hunting and fishing programs, environmental education, wildlife observation and photography on 550 national wildlife refuges1 across the country.
 Musaus also serves as the Service’s co-chair of the Youth Initiative Coordination Team which is one of Interior Secretary Salazar’s top priorities.

 “I look forward to returning to the Southeast Region where I have spent the majority of my career,” Musaus said.
 “We face unprecedented challenges in this Region and I am excited for the opportunity to reconnect with former colleagues and partners to conserve and protect fish and wildlife populations across the Southeast.”